GregRos/parjs/README.md

 You can make a parser shut up using the `.quiet` combinator:

-	let pQuote = Jase.string('"').quiet;
+	let pQuote = Parjs.string('"').quiet;
-	pQuote.then(Jase.anyChar.manyTill(pQuote));
+	pQuote.then(Parjs.anyChar.manyTill(pQuote));

 The resulting parser will intelligently return only `'hello'`.

-Another way to handle quiet parsers is used in the `Jase.seq` static combinator.
+Another way to handle quiet parsers is used in the `Parjs.seq` static combinator.
 This combinator lets you chian any number of parsers in sequence and returns an array of the parsed results:

-	let example = Jase.seq(Jase.digit, Jase.string(",").quiet, Jase.digit);
+	let example = Parjs.seq(Parjs.digit, Parjs.string(",").quiet, Parjs.digit);

 This combinator never returns a quiet parser, but the returns of quiet parsers will be ignored in the resulting array, giving us `['3', '4']` for the input `'3,4'`.

-## Jase internals
+## Parjs internals
-A jase parser object is composed of a `JaseParser` wrapper and a `JaseParserAction` object that defines the actual parsing operation, as well as whether the operation is loud or quiet.
+A parjs parser object is composed of a `ParjsParser` wrapper and a `ParjsParserAction` object that defines the actual parsing operation, as well as whether the operation is loud or quiet.

-Instance-level combinators for both `LoudParser<T>` and `QuietParser` and defined on `JaseParser`, while `JaseParserAction` only provides a low-level method for doing the actual parsing.
+Instance-level combinators for both `LoudParser<T>` and `QuietParser` and defined on `ParjsParser`, while `ParjsParserAction` only provides a low-level method for doing the actual parsing.